zencart/documentation/content/dev/code/notifiers.md

 The following approach is a way to trick the update method into "interpreting" the parameters using a switch statement according to the specific eventID being passed.

-This switch-case approach allows the same code to be used for multiple notifiers if you are also using event-specific methods in the same file.
+For the procedural-coding thinker, this switch-case approach allows the same code to be used for multiple notifiers if you are also using event-specific methods in the same file.

 Here's an example from the Edit Orders plugin.
 Each of the monitored events uses different parameters, so the formal parameters used in the `update` function declaration are generic.